Interview with Caspar van der Poel - social media day June 30

 Nail mat versus acupuncture

-Doctor-acupuncturist Koos van Kooten, board member of the NVA, participated in an interview.
+Physician-acupuncturist Koos van Kooten, a board member of the NVA, participated in an interview.
 What is true about the health claims?

-'To equate the nail mat with acupuncture is a bit simplistic.
+'It's a bit simplistic to lump the nail mat and acupuncture together.
 Acupuncture is more complex and much more specific,' explains Van Kooten to Radar.
-He explains that an acupuncture treatment is a very personal treatment, where one's personal experience is taken into account, and a specific method and duration of treatment are chosen accordingly.
-During this process, specific points on the body are treated, whereas with a nail mat, you lie on a bed of needles with your entire back.
+He elaborates that an acupuncture treatment is a very personal process, where one's individual experience is taken into account, and a specific method and duration of treatment are then chosen accordingly.
+During this process, specific points on the body are treated, unlike lying on a bed of needles with a nail mat covering your entire back.

-'If you have more serious conditions, chronic fatigue, or prolonged inflammations, then go to an acupuncturist or other healthcare professional to discover how to best address your personal complaints.' advises Van Kooten.
+'If you have more serious conditions, chronic fatigue, or prolonged inflammation, it's best to see an acupuncturist or other healthcare professional to determine the most effective way to address your personal issues,' advises Van Kooten.
 'A nail mat is not a substitute for that.'

-A nail mat can possibly provide general relaxation by the pressure on the skin and also on the tissue underneath.
+A nail mat may possibly provide general relaxation by applying pressure on the skin and the tissue underneath.
 This stimulates the body to release tension.
-'It also helps that the user of the mat is forced to lie flat on his or her back for half an hour, which can be pleasant anyway if you have a busy life.'
-Van Kooten states matter-of-factly.
+'It also helps that the user of the mat is forced to lie flat on their back for half an hour, which can be pleasant in itself, especially if you have a busy life,' Van Kooten soberly states.

-The claims made about the functioning of the nail mat will mainly be based on personal experiences and are shared by providers of nail mats, who have an interest in selling them.
+The claims made about the effectiveness of the nail mat are likely based on personal experiences and are shared by providers of nail mats who have an interest in selling them.

 Make an appointment!

-If you are dealing with a complaint that just won't go away, find an acupuncturist near you.
-Explain your problem and make an appointment.
+If you are struggling with a complaint that just won't go away, find an acupuncturist near you.
+Explain your problem and schedule an appointment.
 Acupuncture helps!

 Source: Radar 29-07-2022